glamorous-chi/RESTful-API/README.md

 CLOUDINARY_API_SECRET = your_cloudinary_api_secret
 ```
 4. Set up the database:
 Make sure you have MongoDB installed and running on your local machine.
-The MONGODB_URL environment variable should point to your local MongoDB instance.
+The MONGODB_URL environment variable should point to the address of your MongoDB database that is running on your local computer.

 ## Running the Application
 1. Start the server: